Similarity surfaces, connections, and the measurable Riemann mapping theorem: Polygons

 Interior points of polygons are not identified with any other points.
 An interior point $z:j$ of an edge is identified with exactly one other point $s(z):j'$, which sits in the interior of the matching edge.
 Depending on the situation, a vertex can be matched with any finite number of other vertices.

-\loctitle{Local model at vertices}
+\subsection{Local model at vertices}

 Let us look at what the quotient looks like at a vertex $\prA(v_0:j_0)$.
 Consider all the $v:j$ such that $\prA(v:j)=\prA(v_0:j_0)$: these are the vertices of the $P_j$ that project to the same point.
-(Note that it is quite possible that a $P_j$ has several vertices with the same image by $\prA$.)
-Near these vertices the polygon $P_j$ looks like a sector with some opening angle and the point $v$ belongs to two edges, one termed ``before'' and the other one ''after'' so that the sequence before$\ \rightarrow\ $sector$\ \rightarrow\ $after follows the anticlockwise order.
-Consider the data $(v,e,j)$, that we will call \emph{flag}, where $e$ is the edge that is termed ``before''.
+(Note that it is quite possible for a given $P_j$ to have several vertices with the same image by $\prA$.)
+Near these vertices the polygon $P_j$ looks like a sector with some opening angle and the point $v$ belongs to two edges, one termed ``before'' and the other one ``after'' so that the sequence before$\ \rightarrow\ $sector$\ \rightarrow\ $after follows the anticlockwise order with respect to the vertex.\footnote{Be attentive to the fact that this is designed to study a vertex neighbourhood.
+As a side effect, the segment termed ``before'' comes after the segment termed ``after'' if we follow the anticlockwise orientation of the boundary $P_j$.} Consider the data $(v,e,j)$, that we will call \emph{flag}, where $e$ is the edge that is termed ``before''.
 Denote $e'$ the edge termed ``after'': it is glued via some affine map $s$ to some edge of some other polygon $P_{j'}$ and we call \emph{successor} of $(v,e,j)$ the flag $(s(v),s(e'),j')$.
 Following the consecutive gluings, we get from flag to flag and eventually back to the initial flag since there are finitely many polygons.
 By explicit transformations, we can map homeomorphically each sector to sectors of the same opening with apex of affix $0$ and so that the gluings, except maybe one, become the identity.
 This shows that the quotient is indeed a manifold at the vertices.

-\loctitle{Removing vertices and getting a similarity surface}
+\subsection{Removing vertices and getting a similarity surface}

 Let $\cal V \subset \cal S$ denote the set of all vertices (after passing to the quotient).
 On $\cal S' = \cal S-\cal V$ one can define an atlas of a similarity surface as follows: inside each polygon $\prA(\Int P_j)$, take $\prA^{-1}$ as a chart.
 Near an edge $e = \prA(e_1\of j_1)=\prA(e_2\of j_2)$ with endpoints removed (call this $\Int e$), we consider two cases.
 If $P_1\neq P_2$ then take the neighbourhood $V=\prA(\Int P_1)\cup \Int e \cup \prA(\Int P_2)$ and the chart $\phi: V\to s(\Int P_1) \cup \Int e_2 \cup \Int P_2$ mapping $\prA(z:P_1)$ to $s(z)$ and $\prA(z:P_2)$ to $z$ (this coincides in $\Int e$).
 If $P_1=P_2$ we do the same but using only non-overlapping neighbourhoods of $\Int e_1$ and $\Int e_2$ in $P_1$ instead of the full polygon.
 In both cases, the sets $s(\Int P_1)$ and $\Int P_2$ cannot overlap because we took convex polygons and $s$ reverses the orientation of edges.
 See \Cref{fig:b}.